 - c.
-While the CIO shall have the authority to select and terminate investment consultants-to assist staff in selecting, retaining, evaluating and terminating investment managers], the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - Promote efficiency and effectiveness in the manager selection and termination processes; - b.
+While the CIO shall have the authority to select and terminate investment consultants, the Board shall approve all contracts with investment consultants selected by the CIO to ensure such contracts reflect fair and reasonable value for the Plan. - 3.
+Delegation of authority to the CIO to select and terminate investment managers reflects the Board's desire to: - a.
+Promote efficiency and effectiveness in the manager selection and termination processes; - b.
 Focus the Board's time and attention on investment policy, asset allocation, and oversight, rather than manager selection and termination; and - c.
 Establish clear accountability on the part of the CIO and investment staff for manager selection, retention, evaluation, and termination.